 Safety for our Little Fellas

 Kidsafe SA, together with ARMSU and Burns SA, have developed resources for Aboriginal families and communities covering the main child injury prevention topics.

 The Safety for Our Little Fellas resources have been developed to reduce the unfortunately high level of death and serious injury to Australian children as a result of unintentional and very often preventable injury.
 Resources were initially developed in 2010 and were updated in 2014.

 Information sheets are available for download below.
-Resources available for order by contacting the Kidsafe Centre include training flip charts for educators and posters for display (5 in total).
+Posters are available for order by contacting the Kidsafe Centre.

 The Australian Competition and Consumer Commission (ACCC) website contains helpful and informative fact sheets on product safety including cots, trampolines, bunk beds and more!